cjkent/osiris/README.md

 ### Creating a Project

-Osiris includes a Maven archetype - a template used to build projects that include an example API definition and the Maven configuration needed to build and deploy an API.
+Osiris includes a Maven archetype - a template used to build projects including an example API definition and the Maven configuration needed to build and deploy the API.

 Execute the following command in a terminal: